The Squaw Alpine Shuttle

 When will Mountaineer operate?

-Nine dog-friendly 10-person 4WD Sprinter-type vans equipped with ski and snowboard racks, and one ADA vehicles of similar capacity were used to offer free transportation—from anywhere to anywhere—within the two valleys.
-The most up-to-date information on hours of operation can always be found on the app.
+Nine 10-person 4WD Sprinter-type vans equipped with ski and snowboard racks, and one ADA vehicle of similar capacity will be used to offer free transportation—from anywhere to anywhere—within the two valleys.
+The most up-to-date information on hours of operation is always found on the app.

 Why was Mountaineer introduced?

-Mountaineer was introduced to reduce in-valley trips within Squaw Valley and Alpine Meadows by providing convenient, year-round shuttle service at no cost to the rider.
+Mountaineer was introduced to reduce in-valley trips within Squaw Valley and Alpine Meadows by providing on-demand and convenient shuttle service at no cost to the rider.
 The intention is that Mountaineer will integrate into the existing Tahoe Area Regional Transit system to make it easy for those interested in traveling outside of the resort community to areas such as Truckee or Tahoe City without the need for a car.

 How is Mountaineer funded?